iwandi/BuildDistribute/readme.md

 ## API Reference
 ### Authentication
 Only users with the role of *superAdmin* have access to the back-end API.
-To generate a JWT you must post your email and password as a JSON to:
+To generate a JWT you must post the user's email and password as a JSON to:
 ```
 /auth/authenticate
 ```